 Other ways to experience Bryce Canyon Country on horseback include scenic trail rides amongst Red Canyon’s spectacular red rock hoodoos, galloping through the famous outlaw hideout Casto Canyon, or a trot through slot canyons so narrow you can reach your arms out and touch both walls right from your saddle.
 Try an adventurous pack trip or wagon ride with Riverside Resort.
 Or cowboy up for a week of backcountry fun with Red Rock ‘n Llamas famous Red Rock Ride.

 Rodeos and Fairs

 The cowboy spirit lives on in Bryce Canyon Country, and what better way to pay homage to its proud western heritage than with a rodeo?
-During summer rodeo season, you can watch bronco busters and steer-roping cowboys show off their skills at the Bryce Canyon Rodeo, or get in on the action yourself riding and roping bull at the Ruby's Inn Rodeo Grounds.
+During summer rodeo season, you can watch bronco busters and steer-roping cowboys show off their skills at the Bryce Canyon Rodeo or get in on the action yourself by riding and roping bull at the Ruby’s Inn Rodeo Grounds.
 The Triple C Arena hosts several major rodeos each year, plus acclaimed team roping events, the NBHA Barrel Race, and the nationally sanctioned Little Britches Rodeo where future champs get to show off their riding and roping skills.
-In July, contestants come from all over North America to the Panguitch High School Invitational for a week of bronco bustin' competition.
+In July, contestants come from all over North America to the Panguitch High School Invitational for a week of bronco bustin’ competition.